ark-lang/ark-docs/function_receivers.md

 Function receivers are specified in parenthesis _before_ the functions identifier.
-A function receiver is an "extra parameter", however the compiler will pass it to the function implicitly in codegen.
+A function receiver is an "extra parameter", however the compiler will pass it to the function implicitly in code gen. This means that functions can be called with the dot operator.